Lepton Flavour Symmetries: Origin of neutrino masses

 \subsubsection{Radiative origin of the Weinberg operator}

-While a tree-level origin of the Weinberg operator is undoubtedly the most appealing option (and essentially the only one in supersymmetric models, because of the non-renormalization theorem), the possibility of a radiative origin is not excluded.
+While a tree-level origin of the Weinberg operator is undoubtedly the most appealing option (and the only one with unbroken supersymmetry~\cite{Megrelidze:2016fcs}), the possibility of a radiative origin is not excluded (see~\cite{Cai:2017jrq} for a recent review).
 Depending on the specific field content of the UV theory, a tree-level origin may not be available, while the Weinberg operator can arise through quantum corrections at the loop level.
-The topologies of the corresponding Feynman diagrams have been classified up to 2-loop order~\cite{Babu:2001ex,Bonnet:2012kz,Angel:2012ug,Sierra:2014rxa} and require at least two new multiplets to play the role of intermediate states~\cite{Law:2013dya}.
-Such states can be not far from the EW scale, and the suppression of the neutrino masses compared to the latter is at least partially accounted for by the loop factor $(1/(16\pi^2))^\ell$, where $\ell$ is the loop order at which the diagram arises, if $\ell$ is sufficiently large.
+The topologies of the corresponding Feynman diagrams have been classified up to 2-loop order~\cite{Babu:2001ex,deGouvea:2007qla,Bonnet:2012kz,Angel:2012ug,Sierra:2014rxa} and require at least two new multiplets to play the role of intermediate states~\cite{Law:2013dya}.
+Once those states are ingrated out, within an effective theory approach, the Weiberg operator is not generated at the tree level.
+Other lepton number violating operators are, though, and they give rise the the Weinberg one through loops involving SM interactions and fields.
+The new states can not be far from the EW scale, and the suppression of the neutrino masses compared to the latter is at least partially accounted for by the loop factor $(1/(16\pi^2))^\ell$, where $\ell$ is the loop order at which the diagram arises, if $\ell$ is sufficiently large.

-Such models may be characterized by a possibly interesting phenomenology at colliders and in lepton flavour violation (LFV) experiments, although their aesthetic appeal does match the tree-level see-saw one.
+Such models may be characterized by a possibly interesting phenomenology at colliders and in charged-lepton flavour violation (CLFV) experiments, although their aesthetic appeal does not match the tree-level see-saw one.
 On the one hand, the suppression of neutrino masses is better accounted for when $\ell$ is relatively large.
 On the other hand, the increase of $\ell$ leads to a rapid increase of the number of diagrams.
 The structure and field content of the model is not as constrained as in the tree-level case.
 On the contrary, a plethora of possibilities are available.
-Finally, the model parameters often need to be fine-tuned, in order to cope with the present bounds on LFV and reproduce neutrino masses and mixings.
+Finally, the model parameters often need to be fine-tuned, in order to cope with the present bounds on CLFV and reproduce neutrino masses and mixings.
 For further information on such class of models, we refer to dedicated reviews~\cite{Boucenna:2014zba,Sugiyama:2015cra}.